smart-edge-open/ido-specs/doc/architecture.md

 These building blocks are included as part of System pods.

-- <b>Video Transcode Service</b>: An application microservice that exposes a REST API for transcoding on CPU or GPU.
+- **Video Analytics Service**: An application microservice that exposes a REST API for transcoding on CPU or GPU.

 ### Software Development Kits

 OpenNESS supports leading SDKs for edge services (applications) and network function development.
 As part of the development of OpenNESS, applications developed using these SDKs are optimized to provide optimal performance.
 This ensures that when customers develop applications using these SDKs, they can achieve optimal performance.

-- <b> OpenVINO™ SDK </b>: The OpenVINO™ toolkit is composed of a variety of tools from Intel that work together to provide a complete computer vision pipeline solution that is optimized on Intel® architecture.
+- **OpenVINO™ SDK**: The OpenVINO™ toolkit is composed of a variety of tools from Intel that work together to provide a complete computer vision pipeline solution that is optimized on Intel® architecture.
 This article will focus on the Intel® Media SDK component of the toolkit.
 The Intel Media SDK is a high-level API for specific video processing operations: decode, process, and encode.
 It supports H.265, H.264, MPEG-2, and more codecs.
 Video processing can be used to resize, scale, de-interlace, color conversion, de-noise, sharpen, and more.
 The Intel Media SDK works in the background to leverage hardware acceleration on Intel® architecture with optimized software fallback for each hardware platform.
 Thus, developers do not need to change the code from platform to platform and can focus more on the application itself rather than on hardware optimization.
-- <b> Intel Media SDK </b>: SDK used for developing video applications with state-of-the-art libraries, tools, and samples.
+- **Intel Media SDK**: SDK used for developing video applications with state-of-the-art libraries, tools, and samples.
 They are all accessible via a single API that enables hardware acceleration for fast video transcoding, image processing, and media workflows.
 The two main paths for application developers to access GPU media processing capabilities are Intel® Media SDK and Intel® SDK for OpenCL™ applications.
-- <b>DPDK</b>: Data Plane Development Kit (DPDK) consists of libraries to accelerate packet-processing workloads that run on a wide variety of CPU architectures.
+- **DPDK**: Data Plane Development Kit (DPDK) consists of libraries to accelerate packet-processing workloads that run on a wide variety of CPU architectures.
-- <b>Intel IPP</b>: Intel® Integrated Performance Primitives (Intel® IPP) is an extensive library of ready-to-use, domain-specific functions that are highly optimized for diverse Intel® architectures.
+- **Intel IPP**: Intel® Integrated Performance Primitives (Intel® IPP) is an extensive library of ready-to-use, domain-specific functions that are highly optimized for diverse Intel® architectures.
-- <b>Intel® MKL</b>: Intel® Math Kernel Library (Intel® MKL) optimizes code with minimal effort for future generations of Intel® processors.
+- **Intel® MKL**: Intel® Math Kernel Library (Intel® MKL) optimizes code with minimal effort for future generations of Intel® processors.
 It is compatible with your choice of compilers, languages, operating systems, and linking and threading models.

 ## Converged Edge Reference Architecture

 Converged Edge Reference Architecture (CERA) is a set of pre-integrated & readily deployable HW/SW Reference Architectures powered by OpenNESS to significantly accelerate Edge Platform development.

 OpenNESS includes an Ansible\* playbook that acts as a single interface for users to deploy various types of CERAs.
-The playbook organizes all of the above microservices, Kubernetes extensions, enhancements, and optimizations under easy to deploy node types called <b>flavors</b>, implemented as Ansible roles.
+The playbook organizes all of the above microservices, Kubernetes extensions, enhancements, and optimizations under easy to deploy node types called **flavors**, implemented as Ansible roles.

 For example, a user deploying a network edge at a cell site can choose the Access Edge flavor to deploy a node with all the microservices, Kubernetes extensions, enhancements, and optimizations required for a RAN node.